Public Librarianship — MLIS Career Pathway

-The includes important trends and data that are needed to prepare for career advancement within the information professions.
-The following information within the report relates directly to the public librarianship career path.
-However, Slides #6 and #7 showcase/highlight the skills most valuable to employers.
+The MLIS Skills at Work includes important trends and data that are needed to prepare for career advancement within the information professions.
+The following information within the report relates directly to the Public Librarianship career path.
+However, slides #12 through #15 showcase/highlight the skills most valuable to employers.

-- See slide #32 to view sample job titles, job duties, job skills, and technology/standards for Public Libraries
+- See slide #43 to view sample job titles, job duties, job skills, and technology/standards for public libraries

 Core Theory and Knowledge